Diving in La Paz - La Paz BCS

 Level: Beginner

-Swanee is our favorite reef for both beginners and advanced divers.
-Located in the San Lorenzo channel, it serves as a sanctuary for schools of sardines, barracudas, mackerels, snappers, sergeant majors, triggerfish, burros, grunts, and many others.
+Swanee is our favorite reef for both beginner and advanced divers.
+Located in the San Lorenzo channel, it serves as a sanctuary for schools of sardines, barracudas, mackerels, snappers, sergeant majors, triggerfish, grunts, and many other species.
 It is also a special spot for observing nudibranchs, moray eels, garden eels, and octopuses.

 Frequently Asked Questions